Stat184-Fall2025/Sec-5_FP_Aarav_Ayushi_Yuerong/README.md

 Through this analysis, the project aims to provide an accessible, data-driven overview of how frequently flights depart on time—particularly from JFK—while helping potential passengers in this class better understand historical delay patterns at NYC airports.

-### Interesting Insight (To be added)

-This is optional but highly recommended.
-You'll include one interesting insight from your project as part of the README.
-This insight is most effective when you include a visual.
-Keep in mind that this visual must be included as an image file (e.g., JPG, PNG, etc.).
-You can export plots created with `{ggplot2}` by using the function `ggsave`.

 ## Data Sources and Acknowledgements

-Data comes from the nycflights23 package preloaded in R It contains several data sets, but only data from the flights dataset will be used.
+Data comes from the nycflights23 package preloaded in R It contains several datasets, but only data from the flights dataset will be used.
+It is a public resource accessible without any permission.

 ## Current Plan